 It’s one of London’s strengths: no matter how many times you visit, there’s always something new to discover, always something fascinating around the next corner.

 The downside is that it can feel overwhelming or you can find yourself rushing around while still not ticking off your whole wish list.
-Not great with younger kids in tow!
+Not great with toddlers & younger kids in tow!

-But having explored London over the last four years with my daughter, it’s more child-friendly than you might expect Here are my tips on how to see London with young kids.
+But having explored London over the last four years with my daughter, it’s more child-friendly than you might expect Here are my tips on how to see London with toddlers.

 1. Make the journey part of the exploration